CNVdetection/Quiz/README.md

 December 2,
 - while the majority of reads are properly mapped to the human genome, they are poorly mapped to the mouse genome.
 I'm assuming that reads are from a human individual.
 - I aligned bliss and restseq data to the human reference genome (hg19)
-- Then I used Integrated Genome Browser (IGB) browser to visualize bam files of bliss and restseq.
+- Then I used Integrated Genome Browser (IGB) to visualize bam files of bliss and restseq.
 - Visualized data show that bliss is a very low-coverage sequencing data of the whole genome, in which reads are almost uniformly distributed along human chromosomes.
 - In restseq, as I had envisaged before, sequencing machine has targeted some special regions of the genome for sequencing and no reads are generated from other genomic regions.
 - However, in restseq, a higher number of reads are produced from those targeted regions, compared to the average genome-wide sequencing coverage in bliss.